This post may contain affiliate links. Read our disclosure page for full details.

 Avoid the pigeons.

 Where to Stay: Do not stay at the Friends Hostel (check out the 94 terrible TripAdvisor ratings.
 I’d have to agree.
 See note below) Instead of the Friends Hostel, click here to check out tons of other places to stay in Paris.

-What to do: Take a free walking tour, attend mass (or simply visit) at Notre Dame, explored the Louvre, Musee d’Orsay, Arc du Triomphe, Eiffel Tower, took the train out to Versailles, spent time with friends from the hostel, self-guided walking tour of Montmartre complete with visit to the Sacre Coeur and an outdoor picnic of cheese, fruit, and wine.
+What to do: Take a free walking tour, attend mass (or simply visit) at Notre Dame, explore the Louvre, Musee d’Orsay, Arc du Triomphe, Eiffel Tower, take the train out to Versailles (France has awesome palaces & castles), go on a self-guided walking tour of Montmartre complete with visit to the Sacre Coeur and an outdoor picnic of cheese, fruit, and wine.

 Have you backpacked through Europe?
 What was your itinerary?
 I’d love to know your thoughts!
 If you have any advice for would-be-backpackers, please share below!